 Apply Ultra-Lock to screw threads.
-Place spring washer and hook into position and tighten screw to a torque of 180 in. lbs. ( $20 \text{ N} \cdot \text{m}$ ).
+Place spring washer and hook into position and tighten screw to a torque of 180 in. lbs.
+(20 N·m).

-1. Spring washer

-Hook Screw
+- Spring washer 2.
+Hook - 3.
+Screw

-Bulletins

-Instruction Sheets
+Technician's Notes Related Documents Bulletins Instruction Sheets Other

-Other